 The ARRC’s recently retired Atmospheric Imaging Radar (AIR) is part of an exhibit at the National Weather Museum in Norman.
 In addition to the Oklahoma sites shown on the map, the AIR has also been deployed to gather severe weather data across the central plains.

-Congratulations to Andrew Mahre, SoM/ARRC graduate student, for being named the recipient of the 2019 Weathernews Inc. (WNI) Scholarship recipient.
-WNI established the scholarship in 2017 to enhance advanced research and development of radar technology.
-The $5000 award is presented annually to an outstanding ARRC student studying weather radar, observations of the atmosphere, data analysis, and implementation.
+Congratulations to Andrew Mahre, SoM/ARRC graduate student, for being named the recipient of the 2019 Weathernews Inc. (WNI) Scholarship.
+The $5000 award, established in 2017 to enhance advanced research and development of radar technology, is presented annually to an outstanding ARRC student studying weather radar, observations of the atmosphere, data analysis, and implementation.
 Pictured with Andrew are Chihito Kusabiraki, President & Representative Director of WNI, and Berrien Moore, Dean of the College of Atmospheric and Geographic Sciences at OU.

 ECE/ARRC graduate student Nicholas Peccarelli was awarded 2nd place in the student paper competition at the 2019 IEEE International Symposium on Phased Array Systems and Technology Conference held October 15-18 in Waltham, Massachusetts.
 Congratulations Nick!